SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: METHODOLOGY

 Beyond the focus on the gas component, rather than the stellar component, the process by which this cube is constructed is almost identical to above.
 The gas kinematics are weighted by the observed gas mass per pixel, rather than using a luminosity.
 This is equivalent to forcing \texttt{mass\_flag = T} in the stellar kinematic cube construction.
 Each gas particle also has some intrinsic dispersion related to their thermal motions.
 We compute the thermal contribution to the dispersion of each particle as:

 where $P$ is the gas pressure, $\rho$ is the gas density, $u$ is the internal energy of the gas and $\gamma = 5/3$ is the adiabatic index.
 Of course, due to the effective equation of state employed by many cosmological simulations, this approximation for thermal motions is no longer valid once gas cools below the star forming threshold.
 At this stage, the temperature and internal energies become effective measures.
-In this regime, we assume an isotropic thermal contribution, $\sigma_{\text{thermal}}$ = 11 km s$^1$.
+In this regime, we assume a thermal value which reflects the sound speed of gas at the temperature floor in each hydrodynamical simulation \citep{Pillepich2019TNG50Gas, Jimenez2023PhysicsGasEagle}.

 The mock observed kinematic images are constructed as above and we return the observed mass, velocity, dispersion, $h_3$ and $h_4$ images under the \texttt{"observed\_images"} However, a number of additional raw particle properties are also included in the gas output.